goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 Your supervisor may agree to meet with you several times throughout the semester to discuss the project, make suggestions for improvements, and also give feedback on which aspects aren't fully satisfactory yet.

 Every project involves a scientific writing component, and your supervisor may be able to read and give feedback on your written drafts.
 However, we will not provide iterative feedback, because this would blur the line too much between you writing your thesis and your supervisor writing your thesis, so in total your supervisor will read and comment on at most one full draft so long as you present it to them with ample time before the deadline (at least two weeks).
-Of course, a "full draft" can contain unfinished parts and should contain to-dos in the text that explain what you are planning to add/change.
+Of course, a "full draft" can contain unfinished parts and should contain TODOs in the text that explain what you are planning to add/change.

-Your project will be graded according to [this grading scheme](/projects/grading).

 ## Writing Advice